-I couldn’t start off my 31 Series of Character Building Books without starting with God’s Word.
 It is the ultimate book to teach character.
 God gives us a clear path to have a life of wisdom and good character.
-Throughout the Bible you will read about men and women who had it and ones who didn’t.
+Throughout the Bible, you will read about men and women who had it and ones who didn’t.
 You will see the story of Grace and the story of Redemption.
-There is no better book to be reading to your kids to then the Holy Bible.
+There is no better book to be reading to your kids than the Holy Bible.
 It is God’s story and it is the one that they need to be grounded in, especially in this fallen culture!

 The one you read around the dinner table.